David-OConnor/leg_campaign_site/md_pages/index.md

 Moved to North Carolina in 2017 after being assigned to Seymour Johnson AFB, and have lived here since.

 I work as a systems engineer at a small business.
+I write software, design electronics, and manage projects.